All Episodes

 It's dangerous.

-And what it is is the personal policy preferences of the various justices in the court being substituted for the Constitution.
+And what it is, is the personal policy preferences of the various justices in the court being substituted for the Constitution when they don't think something can be found.

-And here's here's here's the key to understanding that.
+And here's the key to understanding that.

-Uh but uh a case comes before them and they think, well, there's no way we can find out in the Constitution what this says.
+But a case comes before them and they think, well, there's no way we can find out in the Constitution what this says.

-When in fact, the Constitution does provide all kinds of mechanisms to accommodate for the fact that the founding fathers couldn't anticipate the future.
+And they go looking for all kinds of different places to confirm what they personally believe about it, when in fact, the Constitution does provide all kinds of mechanisms to accommodate for the fact that the founding fathers couldn't anticipate the future.

-They they they knew that it would.
+They knew that it would.

 There is a constitutional process to amend it.

-And if something about it needs to be changed, we the people get in on the action.
+And if something about it needs to be changed, we, the people, get in on the action.

 But judges don't get to amend the Constitution based on their personal policy preferences.